 We will always use our reasonable endeavours to provide a coach to the specification as described in our brochure or advertisement but reserve the right to substitute an alternative vehicle should unforeseen circumstances arise.
 There is a seating plan of the coach for each package, but it is possible that on occasions operational reasons will require a coach with a different size or configuration to be used.
 We therefore reserve the right to alter a coach-seating plan and allocate seats other than those you have booked.

 Requests for particular seats can be made on most packages when booking but because allocations are made on a first come, first served basis you are recommended to book early.
 When your booking is confirmed you will be offered the best seats that are available at that time.
-If you know someone who may want to book later but sit near you please discuss this with the booking clerk at the time you make your booking.
+If you know someone who may want to book later but sit near you please discuss this with the booking clerk or leave a note online at the time you make your booking.

 Some hotel facilities, such as indoor or outdoor swimming pools or leisure facilities, may from time to time be withdrawn for routine maintenance or be subject to seasonal availability.
 The provision of these facilities is therefore not guaranteed.